yhlong0/IntellectCapital/Notes/2022/poorRichardAlmanack.md

 55. Most people return small favours, acknowledge middling ones, and repay great ones with ingratitude
 56. The wise and brave dares own that he was wrong
 57. Purity of blood in ancient families is a mere joke.(1/2, 1/4, 1/8...)
-58. Hold your council before dinner, the full belly hates thinking as well as acting.
+58. Hold your council(会议) before dinner, the full belly hates thinking as well as acting.
 59. Anger is never without a reason, but seldom with a good one.
 60. Who is wise?
 He that learns from everyone.
 Who is powerful?
 He that governs his passions.
 Who is rich?
 He that is content.
 Who is that?
 Nobody.
 61. Love your enemies, for they tell you your faults